womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/3-intro-to-web3storage.md

 ---
 title: Storing data with Web3.Storage
-description: Storing data with Web3.Storage
+description: Get started with Web3.Storage, an easy-to-use API that lets developers use decentralized storage.
 optional: false
 ---